Frequently Asked Questions

 Who can apply?

 The NYC program is open to anyone ages 18–24.
 The Charlotte, NC program has no age restriction.
-In both programs, no prior experience in building automation, HVAC, electrical work, or coding is required.
-Stacks+Joules specifically serves people who face barriers to traditional workforce pathways — including people experiencing housing instability or poverty — and provides wraparound support to help students complete the program.
+No prior experience in building automation, HVAC, electrical work, or coding is required.

 Is the program strictly for ages 18–24?
 What if I'm older?

-It depends on which program you're applying to.
 The New York City program serves participants ages 18–24.
 The Charlotte, NC program has no age restriction and welcomes applicants of all ages.
-If you're outside the NYC age range, we'd encourage you to explore the Charlotte program or reach out to us directly — we're happy to help point you in the right direction.

 Do I need a high school diploma or GED to apply?